StartUpNationLabs/php-sec-ci/docs/DEPLOYMENT.md

     - Secret fetching from infisical
     - SSH login to destination machine (with pub/priv keys)
     - Creation of .env in the destination machine
-    - Run docker-compose.yaml in destination machine
+    - Run docker container in the target machine.

 ## Machine setup :